-EMERGENCY RESPONSE/FIRE ELIMINATION PLAN: LOW SCORE VS. HIGH SCORE Only approved Hot work recognition, Training on portable flammable and training and permitting fires extinguishers is combustible containers includes a 30-minute provided are used/allowed on fire watch site Evacuation, assembly Compressed gas is Housekeeping point and head includes frequent and handled, stored and count procedures are consistent disposal of used per manufacturers' published, posted and combustible materials recommendations communicated Emergency Response/Fire Elimination Plan A comprehensive fire elimination plan that tiered contractors are contractually bound to "Having a robust emergency response plan that works hand-in-glove with your client's site plan is critical.
+Evacuation, assembly point and head count procedures are published, posted and communicated Compressed gas is handled, stored and used per manufacturers' recommendations "Having a robust emergency response plan that works hand-in-glove with your client's site plan is critical.
 It should not only cover what to do in the event of a medical emergency, but how to rescue at height, severe weather, chemical release and any other major event that can occur.
-Having the plan is only worthwhile if you train on the plan." -Jeff W. Rashall, president, Ref-Chem, Pittsburgh, Pennsylvania, STEP Diamond and ABC Accredited Quality Contractor
+Having the plan is only worthwhile if you train on the plan." -Jeff W. Rashall, president, Ref-Chem, Pittsburgh, Pennsylvania, STEP Diamond and ABC Accredited Quality Contractor EMERGENCY RESPONSE/FIRE ELIMINATION PLAN: LOW SCORE VS. HIGH SCORE